smayancn/threat-hunter/colab.md

 ```
 - This creates a list named `COLUMNS` that defines the order and names of columns in the CSV output
 - Each string in the list represents one column header
-- This list is used in:
-  - Line 46: as a reference for initializing the dictionary keys
-  - Line 153: to provide column names to the CSV DictWriter
+- Used for initializing dictionary keys and providing column names to the CSV DictWriter

 ## Packet Processing

 ```python
 def process_packet(pkt, pkt_num):
 ```
-- This line defines a function named `process_packet` that takes two parameters:
+- Defines a function named `process_packet` that takes two parameters:
   - `pkt`: A Scapy packet object that contains all the captured packet data
   - `pkt_num`: An integer representing the packet's sequential number